salilkapur/SMCSim/README.md

  * Required versions match the available versions.
  * We recommend using using Ubuntu 14.04.4 LTS.
 All dependencies can be installed using apt-get.
+ * If you are using a debian-based distribution, you can install the exact versions required by this tool, and then manage them using the *update-alternatives* command.
+      For more information please refer to [7]

 * "...
 Do you want to build the kernels now?
 (Y/n)"
  * Press ENTER (This will build the kernels)